The Hoover Dam

 After we witnessed the dam up close, we wanted to get a panoramic view of the area and back-tracked to checkout the Memorial by-pass bridge (our second mistake).
 We recommend going to the Memorial by-pass bridge first.
 The parking lot is small and it fills up quick.

 Up until 2010, the main traffic route (for commercial and private use) was to drive directly over the Hoover Dam.
 This all changed after the Mike O’Callaghan-Pat-Tillman Memorial bridge was finally completed.
-If you take our advice and try to snag a spot on the free AZ side, you’ll see why a new road was needed.
+If you try and snag a spot on the free AZ side, you’ll see why a new road was needed.

-The trek up from the parking lot to the bridge takes about 5 -10 minutes and has a lot of history boards to take in.
+The trek up from the parking lot to the bridge takes about 5 -10 minutes and has a lot of history boards to read.

-Once you reach the bridge, you’ll be met with approx a 5′ wide path that runs directly next to traffic whizzing by.
-In fact, when passing by in a car, you would never know the Hoover Dam was there.
+Once you reach the bridge, you’ll be met with approximately a five foot wide path that runs directly next to traffic whizzing by.

 Longing to see the famous Lake Mead, we made our way back to the parking lot and went off on the next stage of our journey.